OliHerz/OliHerz/README.md

-- 👋 Hi, I’m @OliHerz
+- 👋 Hi, I’m Oli
-- 👀 I’m interested in learn Web Development
+- 👀 I’m interested in programming, but must and foremost learning.
-- 🌱 I’m currently learning all the basics HTML, CSS, JS, PHP,
+- 🌱 I’m currently learning the basics of Web Development.
-- 💞️ I’m looking to collaborate on projetcs about web development
+- 💞️ I’m looking to learn and collaborate on projetcs about web development.
-- 📫 How to reach me just seach for begginers
+- 📫 If you're looking for me, look under your shoe, or up to the sky.. to infinity and beyond.

 <!---
 OliHerz/OliHerz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.